 Psi Chi, internationally, has an overall mission of "encouraging, stimulating, and maintaining excellence in scholarship, and advancing the science of psychology."
 In keeping with this mission, many NKU Psi Chi members are involved with research, and they present their findings at local, regional, and national conferences.
 At some conferences, there are paper and poster sessions designated specifically for Psi Chi members.

 Students may join the Psychology Club at any time.
 Applications may be turned in to the faculty advisor or to an officer.
-Dues for Psychology Club are $5.00 a semester.
+Dues for Psychology Club are $5.00 a semester (fees are waived for the Fall 2020 semester).

 Students are inducted into Psi Chi twice a year.
 To be inducted, students must have completed at least 15 hours* of psychology at NKU, must be at least a second-semester sophomore, must be a major or minor in psychology, must have an overall GPA in the top 35% of their class (junior, senior, etc.), and must have a psychology GPA of at least 3.2**.
 Early in the fall and spring semesters, majors and minors who meet the requirements may apply online.